itu-devops/itu-minitwit-monitoring/README.md

 <img src="images/grafana_6.png" width="50%">

-This is a good point to save the dashboard using the discette icon :)
+This is a good point to save the dashboard using the diskette icon :)

 Play a bit around with more visualizations.
 Try make a `Time series` that display the query `rate(minitwit_http_responses_total[$__rate_interval])`